2023 Best Dental Support Services Schools in Ohio

 After completing their degree, dental support graduates from Sinclair Community College carry an average student debtload of $13,874.

 University of Cincinnati - Blue Ash College landed the #8 spot in the 2023 rankings for the best dental support services programs.
-Located in the large suburb of Blue Ash, UC Blue Ash College is a public college with a moderately-sized student population.
+Located in the large suburb of Blue Ash, UC Blue Ash College is a public school with a moderately-sized student population.

 Dental Support majors at UC Blue Ash College take out an average of $19,485 in student loans while working on their egree.